Curvature in conformal mappings of 2D lattices and foam structure

 \section{Higher Order Terms in the Complex Curvature}

-In this section we shall distinguish between the instantaneous complex curvature of the image curve, which is given by Eq. ($\!\!$~\ref{eq:curvature}), and the average complex curvature of the image curve - which we define below.

 For a given 2D plane curve its curvature is defined as the rate of change of the angle of the tangent vector with respect to the distance along the curve.
 We can think of this as limiting process: take two tangent vectors a short distance apart on the curve, measure the angle they make with respect to a fixed axis, and take the limit in which the separation between the tangent vectors vanishes.
 This then gives the instantaneous value of the curvature.
-It is in this manner that the expression for the instantaneous complex curvature, given by Eq. ($\!\!$~\ref{eq:curvature}), is derived.

 Consider a 2D plane curve in the image plane which has been generated by applying a complex mapping to some curve in the z plane.
 We can choose a pair of points on the image curve a {\it finite} distance apart and for both points construct a tangent vector.
 Thus we can ask: what is the rule which gives the total difference in angle between the two tangent vectors?